Little Rock Ant Infestation — Why the Wrong Treatment Makes It Worse

 Pharaoh ants respond to chemical stress by budding — splitting into multiple new colonies, each with their own queen.
 If you suspect Pharaoh ants, avoid any spray treatment and call a specialist before attempting any DIY control.

-Common Residential Ant Species in Little Rock
+Which Ant Species Are Found in Little Rock Properties

 - Carpenter Ants: Unlike termites, carpenter ants do not eat wood — they excavate it to create galleries for nesting.
 Large black carpenter ants seen inside a Little Rock property indicate an established structural nesting site, typically in moisture-softened wood.